curl/everything-curl/get.md

 # Install curl

 curl is totally free, open and available.
 There are numerous ways to get it and install it for most operating systems and architecture.
-This section will give you some answers to start with, but will not be a complete reference.
+This section gives you some answers to start with, but is not a complete reference.

 Some operating systems ship curl by default.
 Some do not.